 Derived series

-Derived series allow users to save and replicate calculations and transformations typically applied to raw (non-derived) time series.
-By saving this data as Palantir resources, derived series can be shared and saved to the Ontology.
-Once in the Ontology, derived series behave as raw time series but are calculated on the fly.
-This eliminates the need to manage or store derived data or duplicate those calculations across the platform.
+Derived series allow users to save and replicate calculations and transformations applied to time series in the Ontology.
+By saving this data as Palantir resources, derived series can be shared and saved back to the Ontology as time series properties.
+Once in the Ontology, derived series behave like any other time series property but are calculated on the fly, eliminating the need to manage or store derived data or duplicate those calculations across the platform.

 Derived series overview